SeanThomasStack/HonoursProjectSysMonDash/README.md

 hello,
-once you get the docker file onto your linux distro you will have to move it to where in the file system you want your container to run once your happy with the layout open the terminal and navigate to the directory of the Docker file run the following commands (may be requred to use sudo or to install docker if not already done)
+once you get the docker file onto your linux distrobution you will have to move it to where in the file system you want your container to run once your happy with the layout open the terminal and navigate to the directory of the Docker file run the following commands (may be requred to use sudo or to install docker if not already done)